Overview

 Actionable Guidance: Optimizing Subscriptions

-provided that all users want actionable guidance, but not just data, I took it a step further to explore options for that; and arrived at a solution to first get context; next, point out possibilities with maths done; last, let users reflect and make decision.
+Provided that all users want actionable guidance, but not just data, I took it a step further to explore options for that, and landed a solution to 1️⃣ get context; 2️⃣ point out possibilities with maths done; 3️⃣ let users reflect and make a decision.

 System asks 2 questions about income type and money management to understand user behavior.